Find Cash Home Buyers in Houston for a Fast, Simple Sale

 “There’s not much difference other than a quicker timeline and an easier transaction,” Krueger compares the process for selling a house for cash in Houston to an agent-assisted sale.
 The steps are generally the same as with a traditional home sale, albeit in a much shorter time frame:

-- The seller finds a buyer, or the buyer’s marketing efforts lead to a seller.
 Although there are many reputable house-buying companies in Houston, Ramcharitar cautions sellers to check the investor’s credentials and how long they’ve been in business.
 Are they BBB accredited, and do they have good ratings and reviews?
 Ask for references from sellers they’ve worked with.
 Examine public records for deeds recorded under the buyer’s name to verify that they purchase and sell properties.

-- The seller and buyer agree on a price and terms.
 Ramcharitar advises asking for proof of funds, such as a bank statement, to ensure the buyer has enough resources to cover the price of the home.
 Otherwise, you could lose valuable time if you have to search for a new buyer because the investor lacks the cash to close the deal.

-- Both parties sign a contract and submit it to a title company.
 Naumann recommends a standard third-party contract, such as one prepared by the Texas Real Estate Commission (TREC).
 Some cash buyers have their own agreements with terms that might not be in the seller’s best interests.

-“Never let anyone force you to sign anything,” says Ramcharitar.
-He suggests consulting a real estate attorney if you have questions about the contract.
-Carefully read the fine print to look for hidden fees that could take a huge chunk out of your cash offer or reasons why the buyer could back out.
 With a cash home buyer, there are usually no financing or inspection contingencies typically found in traditional real estate contracts.
 So you won’t be holding your breath until the buyer’s loan approval comes through or be on the hook for needed repairs discovered during the home inspection.
 Since as-is contracts are the norm when selling for cash, an unreliable air conditioner that’s worked continuously in Houston’s hot, humid climate isn’t your problem, although the buyer might deduct replacement costs from the offer price.

-- The buyer does due diligence during the option period in Texas.
 The option period is the number of days the buyer has to thoroughly inspect the property and terminate the contract for any reason.
 Krueger says the due diligence period in Houston is typically 10 days for an agent-assisted sale.
 But there is generally no due diligence period for a cash buyer.
 Ramcharitar inspects the property and then gives a verbal offer followed by a written one.
 The contract is executed immediately.

-- The buyer and seller sign the closing documents.
 In an agent-assisted sale, most Houston sellers pay closing costs totaling 8% of the sales price.
 Real estate investment firms and house-buying companies generally pick up these costs.

 Play it safe with a non-refundable earnest money deposit